Orison

 The World is Not Enough

 Christians have to learn to wait.
 There was a time when I didn’t believe that.
 Years ago I was one of those Christians who insisted that God’s job was to give me “heaven on earth”.
 I thought my life was supposed to be filled with blessings.
 Right here.
 Right now.
+Name it and claim it.
 Health, wealth, and comfort.
 For me, God was something like a genie who grants wishes.

 The second teacher was my own lived experience.
 Once I began to experience challenges in my young life, I had to change the way I thought about God.
 No longer could I view him as a kind of heavenly genie.
 I began to understand that he would journey with me through all of life’s challenges, but he wouldn’t make those challenges disappear.
 So I would have to deal with “trials”, just like everyone else.
 I would have to live with the consequences of my choices, just like everyone else.
 I wouldn’t get a “free pass” just because I happened to be a Christian.
 In fact, God would actually use my trials to make me tougher and stronger.
 That is the way of the Christian disciple, no matter what some obnoxious TV preacher might say.